"An ambitious account of the legacies of Plessy and Ferguson . . . Undeniably timely and representative of the necessary work ahead."—Kirkus Reviews

 A Bank Street College of Education Best Children’s Book of the Year, 2022

 Keith Plessy and Phoebe Ferguson were both born in New Orleans in 1957.
-Sixty-five years earlier, Phoebe’s ancestor, Judge John Ferguson, had found Keith’s ancestor, Homer Plessy, guilty of breaking the law for sitting in a whites-only train car.
-When Plessy v.
-Ferguson went to the Supreme Court, the justices ruled that “separate but equal” was constitutional, sparking decades of discriminatory laws.
+Sixty-five years earlier, in 1892, a member of each of their families met in a Louisiana courtroom when Judge John Howard Ferguson found Homer Plessy guilty of breaking the law by sitting in a train car for white passengers.
+The case of Plessy v.
+Ferguson went all the way to the U.S. Supreme Court, which ruled that “separate-but-equal” was constitutional, sparking decades of unjust laws and discriminatory attitudes.

 Amy Nathan is an award-winning author of nonfiction books for adults and young people, including an earlier Paul Dry Books selection, Round and Round Together: Taking a Merry-go-Round Ride into the Civil Rights Movement (2011); Abrams Books brought out a picture book version of that volume, co-authored with Sharon Langley, A Ride to Remember (2020).
 A graduate of Harvard with master's degrees from the Harvard Graduate School of Education and Columbia's Teachers College, Nathan's other books for young people include two on women's history for National Geographic, two on music and dance for Holt, books on homework and allowances, and one about civil rights hero Sarah Keys Evans: Take a Seat—Make a Stand.
-She has also written three music-advice books for adults and young people for Oxford University Press. www.AmyNathanBooks.com
+She has also written three music-advice books for adults and young people for Oxford University Press.
+Nathan grew up in Baltimore and now lives in Westchester County, New York. www.AmyNathanBooks.com